 - Vaseline: this is a better way to temporarily attach a crown or other restoration that’s come off.
 We like it because it’s easier to clean off than adhesives.
 Just fill the crown, pop it on, and the gel makes a seal that holds it temporarily in place.

 Make sure you or your patient feels better quick – dental pain can be excruciating.

-- Ibuprofen: don’t keep aspirin in your first aid kit – it thins blood and makes it harder to form a clot.
+- strong>Ibuprofen: don’t keep aspirin in your first aid kit – it thins blood and makes it harder to form a clot.

 - Topical Anesthetic: these are a great way to ease pain from soft tissue damage.
 Just apply some with a cotton swab and you’ll feel relief almost instantly.
 It doesn’t last too long, however, so be sure you keep that tube handy.